aprs434/aprs434.github.io/README.md

 Up to six characters from such a 37 character set can easily be compressed into 4 `CCCC` bytes of an extended 256 character set.

 Hence, all compressed APRS frames in this standard begin with 5 `CCCCD` bytes, irrespectively of the [_Data Type_](#data-type-codes).
-Furthermore, the compressed frame length is limited by design to a maximum of 45 bytes, which leaves up to 40&nbsp; bytes for a payload.
+Furthermore, the compressed frame length is limited by design to a maximum of 45 bytes, which leaves up to 40&nbsp;bytes for a payload.
 For certain _Data Types,_ the maximum length is even significantly lower.

 I‑gates should test whether the payload length of a received frame is in correspondence to the declared _Data Type_.